 There are a wide variety of materials that can be used in these processes, each of which have their own unique thermal properties.
 To add to this, each material can behave differently at elevated temperatures, most notably close to their respective melting points.
 Some of the most common materials used in these processes have melting points of 200+ ºC+.
 It is therefore critical to have representative thermal data under these conditions.
 Traditional methods for thermal conductivity characterization may be suitable for the lower temperature range while the material is in its solid form, however, many of these techniques do not translate well for higher temperatures.
 Even methods geared towards high temperature applications (i.e., laser flash) are not ideal for this class of material due to the setup and measurement process involved.

 For testing of polymer melts, C-Therm recommends the use of the Transient Line Source (TLS) needle probe.
 During this webinar, we will discuss the use of a variety of transient methods for thermal characterization and the applicability of each depending on intended use.
-We will also highlight the use of C-Therm’s new TLS-300 sensor, capable of testing up to 300 °C. The robust design makes it unequivocally the best solution for testing sticky/tacky melts, as well as more traditional uses such as viscous liquids and various geological materials in accordance with both ASTM D5930 and D5334.
+We will also highlight the use of C-Therm’s new TLS-HT-300 sensor, capable of testing up to 300 °C. The robust design makes it unequivocally the best solution for testing sticky/tacky melts, as well as more traditional uses such as viscous liquids and various geological materials in accordance with both ASTM D5930 and D5334.

 Submit the form below to access the webinar video: